Fizzz9/AI-Model-Pipeline/README.md

 1. Install dependencies (either with your own environment or `pip install` based on the imports inside the notebook).
 2. Open `AI Model Pipeline.ipynb` in Jupyter or VS Code.
-3.Run all cells from top to bottom.
+3. Run all cells from top to bottom.